 NIG Annual Work Conference 2022

-This year our in-person annual conference will be hosted by Tilburg University.
+This year our in-person annual conference is hosted by Tilburg University.

-The conference will take place on October 13 and 14.
+The conference took place on October 13 and 14.

 - Call for abstracts is currenly closed